matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 by consuming ``m.device_list_update`` EDUs.
 Each new ``m.device_list_update`` EDU describes an incremental change to one device for a given user which should replace any existing entry in the local server's cache of that device list.
-Servers must send ``m.device_list_update`` EDUs to all the servers whose users participate in their rooms, and must be sent whenever a local user's device list changes (i.e. new or deleted devices, or changes of identity keys).
+Servers must send ``m.device_list_update`` EDUs to all the servers who share a room with a given local user, and must be sent whenever that user's device list changes (i.e. for new or deleted devices, when that user joins a new room, or changes of device information such as human-readable name).

 Servers send ``m.device_list_update`` EDUs in a sequence per origin user, each with a unique ``stream_id``.
 They also include a pointer to the most recent previous EDU(s)